-Except for the y=P configuration the P6021y VB includes Emulation Software MIFARE Plus MF1PLUSx0 and/or MIFARE DESFire EV1.
+Except for the y=P and y=X configurations the P6022y VB includes Emulation Software MIFARE Plus MF1PLUSx0 and/or MIFARE DESFire EV1.
 MIFARE emulations are not part of the TSF and do not implement any Security Functional Requirement.
 The evaluation scope of the MIFARE emulations are limited to not interfere with the functionality provided by the IC hardware platform.
+In case of y=X, the TOE provides extended ROM memory (optimized memory to free-up additional ROM for application OS).

-The P6021y VB can be used to assure authorized conditional access in a wide range of applications.
+The P6022y VB can be used to assure authorized conditional access in a wide range of applications.
 Examples are identity cards, Banking Cards, Pay-TV, Portable communication SIM cards, Health cards and Transportation cards.